 Kat's wide-ranging pursuits of knowledge and far-flung adventures have brought her in contact with many different cultures and places throughout the world.
 Based on her unique perspective she has developed a keen sense of observation that is both enquiring and integrative in its approach, which she has synthesized in the ever evolving Sacred Earth website.

 Apart form her work with Sacred Earth, Kat also works as a freelance writer and teacher.
-Her articles have appeared in the Herb Quarterly, France Magazine and Veggie Life as well as several online ezines.
+Her articles have appeared in the Herb Quarterly, France Magazine and Veggie Life and Living Woods as well as several online ezines.

 Presently Sacred Earth is based in the US and the UK